 Also, EZ TAG works in the whole of Texas, as long as the toll booth uses an electronic toll-collection system.
 It’s a great alternative; you can find more information on EZ TAG on its main website.

 You may like: EZ Tag vs. EZ Pass: Is EZ Tag and EZ Pass the same?

 National Pass was launched in 2016.
 More than 19 states are part of this network, including Texas, giving you even more accessibility than the previous options.
 Still, National Pass is costlier than E-ZPass.

-For starters, the transponder costs you $35, and then you have to pay a $7.99monthly fee for the service.
-Also, other fees and charges include monthly tolls that go from $50 to $100.
+The transponder costs you $35, and you have to pay a $7.99 monthly fee for the service.
+Also, other charges include monthly tolls that go from $50 to $100.